magic, miracles: receive my lunar letters

 To talk specifically about the Ram, versus Sheep in general, we must discuss some topics of gender and gender roles because Rams are biologically the males of the species.
 This is also the area where we discover why we perceive the Ram as somehow different from Sheep.

 First of all, it is the Rams who possess the magnificent horns.
 Ewes of different breeds can have horns, but they are much smaller.
 Without getting into a separate discussion on the various ways gender may be expressed in animals, let us talk about how it is most commonly expressed in Sheep.
 The males have bigger horns because they are the protectors of the flock and they use them to intimidate and to fight.
-Horns are impressive structures, no matter what animal they come from or if they are male or the female.
+Horns are impressive structures, no matter what animal they come from or if they are male or female.
 The horns of Rams in particular are in the shape of the Sacred Spiral, adding even more depth to their magical associations.
 They are borne directly from the head, just as our hair grows, and indicate potent creativity and mental acuity.

 When we examine the Ram associated with Aries and the mythology surrounding it all, it is very male-centered.
 Aries is identified with typically male traits – the Sun, war, aggressiveness, etc. In the tale of the Golden Fleece, it is the brother who survives and his sister is the one who doesn’t make it to the end.
-In reality, it is the females of the species Ovis who have unfortunately inspired the suggestion that “sheep” means mindless follower and it is the males, the Ram, that evokes power, agility, and intellectual fortitude.
+In reality, it is the females of the species Ovis who have unfortunately inspired the suggestion that “sheep” means mindless followers and it is the males, the Ram, that evokes power, agility, and intellectual fortitude.
 I argue, however, the nature of Aries and the Ram affects all of us, male or female.

 I am a straight, cis-gender woman and I am an Aries.
 I am not on the cusp of anything and am in the dead center of Aries.
 I can tell you from forty years of personal life experience that the typically-male-leaning undertones of Aries the Ram are something I am constantly working to balance within myself.
 Like it or not, we all exhibit both male and female tendencies, ways of thinking, emotions, actions, etc., and we are all working to balance and discern those with what our society tells us and demands of us.
-We all have a strong, powerful Ram within us and we also all have delicate parts, and everything in between.
+We all have a strong, powerful Ram within us and we also all have delicate parts and everything in between.

 The Ram of Aries asks us to find that aspect of ourselves that is unafraid, that is bold and daring, that is sensitive and nimble, and to trust and encourage its instinct.
 When you feel nervous, afraid, fearful, worried, and/or in a state of over-analyzing, call on the energy of Ram to connect you with a very specific part of yourself, a part that we all have.
 Embrace the surety of purpose that Ram embodies and allow yourself to tap into his bravery.